M1118/DCCServo3/README.md

 | 1 | The servo moves to the lower limit position at startup |
 | 2 | The servo moves to the upper limit position at startup |
 | 3 | The servo moves to the mid point between the lower and upper limit position at startup |

+Changes to the servo mode will only take effect after the decoder has been power cycled.